yegor256/blog/static/talks.md

 I'm updating this list very often, but still, follow me [on Twitter](https://www.twitter.com/yegor256) for the most recent news.
 Also, I can give a lecture in your office, here is [how](/lectures.html).
-Here is the latest presentation I've given in Palo Alto, CA, on the 11th of February:
+Here is one of the latest presentation I've given in Palo Alto, CA, on the 11th of February:

 <style>